 Oxygen sensors are an integral part of the car exhaust system.
 They keep checking the level of oxygen in the exhaust system and send that information to the vehicle’s engine computer.
 The engine adjusts the air-to-fuel ration appropriately to ensure a balance in fuel consumption.

-It is not easy to find out if your car oxygen sensors are not working well.
-No vehicle model comes with a warning light to signal a malfunctioned oxygen sensor.
+It is not easy to find out if your o2 sensor in car are not working well.
+No vehicle model comes with a warning light to signal a malfunctioned o2 sensor.
 Therefore, you have to rely on other signals to find out if the oxygen sensors are in perfect condition.

 You can easily tell that your oxygen sensors need replacement if your fuel consumption per mileage has increased or you notice a check-engine light on the dashboard.